sharkmoos/paddingOracle/README.md

     C1 = cb20bbc7e34c16603060427d7c77ca31
     C2 = bd5c9b3024d82c1a85ee58ef256975db

-We can pass any ciphertext to the Oracle and find out whether it has valid padding or not, we can exploit this  by crafting a payload C1' (spoken as C1 prime) and pre pending it to C2 from our stolen ciphertext.
+We can pass any ciphertext to the oracle and find out whether it has valid padding or not, we can exploit this  by crafting a payload C1' (spoken as C1 prime) and pre pending it to C2 from our stolen ciphertext.
 AES block size is 16 and so to crack byte 16 we should begin by generating random bytes for C1'[1..15], and then set C1'[16] to be 00.
-We then concatenate C1'+C2 and send that at the Oracle.
+We then concatenate C1'+C2 and send that at the oracle.
 If it is valid  pad then the plaintext of C2[16] should be 01.
 Why?
 Because we are forcing the plaintext of C1' (P2') to have one byte of badding, which must be padded as 01:

 If 00 had been valid ciphertext then we could calculate the intermediary value like this